Malaysian folk religion

 Malaysian folk religion refers to the animistic and polytheistic beliefs and practices that are still held by many in the Islamic-majority country of Malaysia.
-Malaysian folk faith is practiced either openly or covertly depending on the type of rituals performed.
+Folk religion in Malaysia is practised either openly or covertly depending on the type of rituals performed.

 Some forms of belief are not recognised by the government as a religion for statistical purposes although such practices are not outlawed.
 There is a deep interaction between the Chinese folk religion of the large Malaysian Chinese population, and the indigenous Malaysian folk religion.

 Overview

-There are different types of Malaysian folk religion practised throughout the country.
+There are different types of Malaysian folk religions practised throughout the country.
 Shamanic performances are held by people known as bomohs, also known as pawang or dukun.
 Most Orang Asli (indigenous people) are animists and believe in spirits residing in certain objects.
 However, some have recently converted to mainstream religions due to state-sponsored Muslim dawah or evangelism by Christian missionaries.

-In East Malaysia, animism is also practiced by an ever decreasing number of various Borneo tribal groups.
-The Chinese generally practice their folk religion which is also partially animistic in nature.
-The word "bomoh" has been used throughout the country to describe any person with knowledge or power to perform certain spiritual rituals including traditional healing —and as a substitute for the word "shaman".
-Generally speaking, Malaysians have deep superstitious belief, especially more so in the rural areas.
+In East Malaysia, animism is also practised by an ever decreasing number of various Borneo tribal groups.
+The Chinese generally practise their folk religion which is also partially animistic in nature.
+The word "bomoh" has been used throughout the country to describe any person with knowledge or power to perform certain spiritual rituals including traditional healing—and as a substitute for the word "shaman".
+Generally speaking, Malaysians have deep superstitious beliefs, especially in rural areas.